jacobkulik/jacobkulik/README.md

 I'm currently working as an Admin/Technicain for Wight Choice.
 I am not only designing and developing their website but also helping with bookings.

+## Background

+My love for computers started at an early age.
+A friend of my parents was living with us at the time when i was 10, who was an ethical hacker, he would often teach me about Computers and Ethical Hacking.
+I fell in love with Computers and my curiosity was constantly growing.
+How were computers invented?
+How do they work?
+All these questions.

+At the age of 12 I started learning Malware Development and would go onto learn C++.
+From there, I would dive into the world of Web Development, creating small but fun projects.
+I found ethical hacking most interesting but expanded my knowledge in Cyber Security, gaining valuable experience with identifying if a computer has been infected, being able to defend against threat actors and Incident Response.

 ## 🛠️ Skills

 - **Programming Languages:** Python, JavaScript